urastogi885/optimal-path-finder/README.md

   <br><b>Figure 4 - Final path for rigid robot</b><br>
 </p>

-- A* algorithm has also been implemented in the project and can be run by using the method as *a* instead of *d*
+- A* algorithm has also been implemented in the project and can be run by using `a` as the method parameter instead of `d`
 ````
 python3 robot_explorer.py <start_x,start_y> <goal_x,goal_y> <robot_radius> <clearance> <method> <animation>
 python3 robot_explorer.py 5,5 295,195 1 1 a 1